 13. eTMF Integration

 However, as we continue to rely more and more on electronic systems, it will become essential for these tools to integrate and exchange information between one another.
-While it’s not essential to select an eTMF system that integrates with the other solutions you may use, it’s important to understand if the specific vendors plan to develop partnerships and integrations with other software tools.
+While it’s not essential to select an eTMF system that integrates with the other solutions you may use, it’s important to understand if the specific eTMF software vendor's plan is to develop partnerships and integrations with other software tools.

 14. ISF Reconciliation